abinezer/Protein_Property_Prediction/README.md

 - **Input Features**: The input features in this architecture are the locations of the atoms in the protein structure.
 These 3D coordinates provide spatial information about the protein's constituent atoms, which is crucial for understanding its structure and properties.

-- **SchNetConv Layers**: The SchNetConv layers play a central role in the model architecture.
-They enable message passing and update the node representations (atom features) based on the features of their neighboring atoms.
+- **SchNetConv Layers**: These layers enable message passing and update the node representations (atom features) based on the features of their neighboring atoms.
 By applying a multilayer perceptron (MLP) to the atom features, the SchNetConv layers capture local interactions and extract important information from the neighborhood structure.

 - **New Representations**: The SchNetConv layers create new representations for the atoms in the protein structure.
-These representations encode learned information about the atoms and their local environments, capturing important structural and chemical features.
+These representations encode learned information about the atoms and their respective neighborhoods, capturing important structural and chemical features.
 By iteratively updating the representations through message passing, the model can effectively incorporate and propagate information from neighboring atoms, which is crucial for understanding the protein's properties.

 - **Fully Connected Layers**: The fully connected layers follow the SchNetConv layers and further process the learned node representations.
 These layers capture global information and higher-order dependencies across the graph.
 By performing additional transformations and non-linear operations, the fully connected layers enable the model to extract complex patterns and relationships from the learned representations.